 - When ready to cook the roast, remove it from the refrigerator and set aside at room temperature for at least 30 minutes, up to 2 hours.
 Preheat the oven to 350F.

 - Transfer the roast to a roasting pan, fat side up, and cook until medium done with just a tinge of pink in the center, 162 F on a meat thermometer, 2 to 2 1/2 hours, depending on the size of the roast.
-Remove from the oven (leave it on) and let rest at room temperature for 15 minutes or so for the juices to settle.
+Remove from the oven (leave it on to warm the tortillas) and let rest at room temperature for 15 minutes or so for the juices to settle.

 - Just before serving, slice the roast.
 Toss the cilantro with a sprinkle each of vinegar and salt and garnish the sliced pork with it.
-Heat the tortillas in the still-warm oven and serve right away while the tortillas are still warm.
+Heat the tortillas in the still-warm oven and serve right away.